aakashns/firebase-redux/README.md

 ### `linkStoreWithPath(path, actionCreator, selector)`

 Set up a two way binding between the realtime database and the Redux store. `path` specifies the location in the database that is bound, and `actionCreator` and `selector` specify how the Redux store should be written to and read from.
-See the example for usage.

 ### Example
 ```javascript